-Anime, in many ways, is a natural evolution of manga.
-Many anime shows and movies actually start out life as manga to begin with, although admittedly not all of them because some anime can be originally produced, and many manga exist that have simply never been made into anime.
+Anime and anime art, in many ways, is a natural evolution of manga.
+Many anime shows and movies actually start out as manga to begin with, although admittedly not all of them because some anime can be originally produced, for example, Weathering With You by CoMix Wave Films, and many manga comic books exist that have simply never been made into anime.

-The main difference between the two is that manga can be seen simply as a graphic novel or comic book which is illustrated in a style that is almost identical to anime.
+The main difference between the two mediums is that manga can be seen simply as a graphic novel or comic book illustrated in style identical to anime.

-The differences between anime and manga isn’t actually in the artistic style per se, but rather in the medium in which they are shared with the world.
+The differences between anime and manga aren’t actually in the artistic style per se but rather in the medium in which they are shared with the world.

-Manga can be thought as a graphic novel or comic book that has been illustrated in a very similar style to anime, but anime is an animated TV Show or Movie.
+Manga can be thought of as a graphic novel or comic book that has been illustrated in a very similar style to anime, but anime is an animated TV show or a movie.

 You need only look at manga and anime side by side to see that the work is very similar in style.

-Although stylistically the two are very similar, you will likely note that most manga is created in black and white, whereas anime is infamous for its bursts of bright color and vivid detailed backgrounds and characters.
+Although stylistically, the two are very similar, you will likely note that most manga is created in black and white.
+In contrast, anime is infamous for its bursts of bright color and vivid, detailed backgrounds and characters.

-In terms of the production of the art, manga very often only requires a very small team too, as generally the illustrator and writer of the manga are the same person.
+In terms of the production of the art, manga very often only requires a very small team, as generally, the illustrator and writer of the manga are the same person.

-Anime on the other hand, usually requires a large team of people across a range of different specialisms.
+On the other hand, anime usually requires a large team of people across a range of specialisms.

-But, stylistically in terms of their production, the two are very closely related.
-If you were to place the original illustrations which were then animated for anime next to a manga illustration, you’d notice that the two could almost be interchangeable.
+But, regarding art style and in terms of their production, the two are very closely related.
+If you were to place the original illustrations, which were then animated for anime next to a manga illustration, you’d notice that the two could almost be interchangeable.

-While anime initially starts out as a series of illustrations and drawings, these are then put together into another art form: animation, before they are then shared with the world.
+While anime initially starts out as a series of illustrations and drawings, they are then put together into another art form: animation.

 I’ll list some of the most popular genres and types of anime below, just so you are familiar with them.
 If you do check them out yourself, you might notice slight differences in the style of art used in the different genres of anime: